watty62/SOD/Scottish_Government.md

 Similarly, you can search the contracts register [on this page](https://www.publiccontractsscotland.gov.uk/Contracts/Contracts_Search.aspx?AuthID=AA10482).
 Each is OGL licensed.

 ## Scottish Government Executive Agencies
 I tried various ways to find a list of Executive Agencies on the Scottish Goverment website without success.
 I did find pages such as this [guide](https://www.gov.scot/publications/public-bodies-in-scotland-guide/) which had no list.
 Therefore, turning to [Wikipedia](https://en.wikipedia.org/wiki/Executive_agencies_of_the_Scottish_Government) I find a list of ten executive agencies (one more than last year).
-Thanks to Wikipedia's view history feature (why don't public sector websites show their changes!?)
-[I can see](https://en.wikipedia.org/w/index.php?title=Executive_agencies_of_the_Scottish_Government&diff=910495231&oldid=890467635)] that two new agencies were added: Forestry and Land Scotland, Scottish Forestry, and that Historic Environment Scotland has been removed, and made a NDPB (see below).
+Thanks to Wikipedia's view history feature (__why don't public sector websites track and show their changes!?__) [I can see](https://en.wikipedia.org/w/index.php?title=Executive_agencies_of_the_Scottish_Government&diff=910495231&oldid=890467635) that two new agencies were added: Forestry and Land Scotland, Scottish Forestry, and that Historic Environment Scotland has been removed, and made a NDPB (see below).

 Where the items in the list below are starred, it indicates that they were previosuly found to have some or all of their open data on the Statistics portal, above.
 Otherwise, unless flagged below using their initials, I have found no open data for them.